Skip to Content

 But what if there’s a stray dog on your street?
 What if you take your child to the playground and there are some dogs on the way?
 What if your or your kid’s friends have dogs?

-Happens more often than you might think and while it can be temporary due to the kid being unfamiliar with animals, sometimes the fear persists.
+Happens more often than you might think and while the fear might just be due to the kid being unfamiliar with animals, deep-seated fear might persist.

 Why Is Your Child Scared of Dogs?

-“I’m afraid of dogs!”
-This is a common phrase heard from children when they are faced with the prospect of interacting with them.
+“I’m afraid of dogs!” is a not-so-uncommon sentiment for children when faced with the prospect of interacting with a four-legged creature.

 If your child is one of these kids who are fearful around dogs, you might want to consider getting them a dog that will be less likely to set off their fear response, but you’ll still need to address the underlying issue.